August 25, 2018

 Make Friends, They’ll Motivate You to Study

 You are entering a program with hundreds of classmates where you know maybe a handful of people (or none!).
-But fear not, making friends at SkuleTM is literally the easiest thing you will do here.
-Frosh week is a great opportunity to get to know your future peers.
+But fear not, making friends at Skule™ is the easiest thing you will do here.
+Frosh Week is a great opportunity to get to know your future peers.
 So, be sure to socialize.
-The person sitting next to you in orientation may be the person you will be asking for help with a problem set in a few weeks.
-Before you go to the professor’s office hour, before emailing the TA, the first best way to tackle a challenge is sitting down in one of the many large libraries on campus with a study group.
+The person sitting next to you in orientation may be the person you’ll be asking for help with on a problem set in a few weeks.
+Before you go to the professor’s office hour, before emailing the TA, the first best way to tackle a challenge is sitting down in one of the many large libraries on campus with a study group. (see here for a list of libraries on campus)

 Originally printed in The Cannon, September 2018 issue